lmammino/jwtinfo/README.md

 #### Alternatives

-If you don't want to install a binary for debugging JWT tokens, a super simple `bash` alternative called [`jwtinfo.sh`](https://gist.github.com/lmammino/920ee0699af627a3492f86c607c859f6) is available.
+If you don't want to install a binary for debugging JWT, a super simple `bash` alternative called [`jwtinfo.sh`](https://gist.github.com/lmammino/920ee0699af627a3492f86c607c859f6) is available.

 ## Programmatic usage